 What’s the difference between motor vehicle theft and unauthorized use of a motor vehicle?

 Motor vehicle theft is when you knowingly take someone’s car without permission, which is always a felony in Colorado.
-Unauthorized use becomes the lesser charge only if the car is returned within 24 hours with no damage and no other crimes were committed – this is a misdemeanor for first offense.
+Unauthorized use becomes the lesser charge only if the car is returned within 24 hours with no damage and no other crimes were committed – this is a misdemeanor for a first offense.

 How do prosecutors decide between first, second, and third-degree motor vehicle theft charges?